PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have achieved remarkable performance on tasks involving relational data.
-However, small perturbations to the graph structure can significantly alter GNN outputs, raising concerns about their robustness in real-world deployments.
-In this work, we explore the core vulnerability of GNNs which explicitly consume graph topology in the form of the adjacency matrix or Laplacian as a means for message passing, and propose PEANUT, a simple, gradient-free, restricted black-box attack that injects \emph{virtual nodes} to capitalize on this vulnerability.
-PEANUT is a injection based attack, which is widely considered to be more practical and realistic scenario than graph modification attacks, where the attacker is able to modify the original graph structure directly.
-Our method works at the inference phase, making it an \emph{evasion} attack, and is applicable almost immediately, since it does not involve lengthy iterative optimizations or parameter learning, which add computational and time overhead, or training surrogate models, which are susceptible to failure due to differences in model priors and generalization capabilities.
-PEANUT also does not require \emph{any} features on the injected node and consequently demonstrates that GNN performance can be significantly deteriorated even with injected nodes with zeros for features, highlighting the significance of effectively designed connectivity in such attacks.
-Extensive experiments on real-world datasets across three graph tasks demonstrate the effectiveness of our attack despite its simplicity.
+Message Passing Neural Networks (MPNNs) have achieved strong performance on tasks involving relational data.
+However, small perturbations to graph structure can significantly alter their outputs, raising concerns about their robustness in real-world deployment in security critical environments.
+In this work, we study a core vulnerability in MPNNs that explicitly consume graph topology via the adjacency matrix or Laplacian as part of their message passing mechanism.
+We show that this design choice exposes an extremely vulnerable attack surface, with significant effects even under minimal perturbation.
+Building on this observation, we propose PEA, a simple, gradient-free, black-box injection attack that requires only a single query to the target model, capitalizing on this vulnerability by constructing a perturbation aligned with a specific significant eigenvector to induce large output deviations.
+Unlike graph modification attacks, PEA operates under the realistic assumption that adversaries cannot alter the original graph and are limited to injecting new nodes at inference time.
+PEA requires no iterative optimization, parameter learning, or surrogate models---which require additional training and remain susceptible to differences in model priors and generalization capabilities---thereby avoiding significant computational overhead and the associated transferability challenges.
+We evaluate PEA on popular benchmark datasets across three graph learning tasks, showing consistent performance degradation under realistic attack constraints despite its simplicity.
+Our results reveal a fundamental security weakness in topology-driven message passing architectures and urge an implementation shift, as the worst effects of such attacks can be substantially mitigated through appropriate input filtering.